 A major installation of the series Evidence was shown in the exhibition Conflict, Time, Photography at Tate Modern, travelling to Museum Folkswang, Essen and Staatliche Kunstsammlungen, Dresden, 2014 - 2015.
 Her first monograph, Evidence, was published in 2014 by Schilt Publishing, Amsterdam and was chosen by New York Times Photography Critic as best book of the year.
 My America was exhibited at the Musée de la Photographie Charleroi, Belgium in 2020.
 Evidence and The Return: An Intervention by Diana Matar and Hisham Matar was exhibited in 2022 in the Albukhary Foundation Gallery of the Islamic World, British Museum..

 Diana Matar’s work is held in many public collections including: Victoria and Albert Museum, London; Imperial War Museum, London; The Museum of Fine Arts, Houston; The Museum of Contemporary Photography, Chicago; George Eastman Museum, New York and the Santa Barbara Museum of Art.
-My America published by GOST Books will be published in April 2024.
+My America published by GOST Books, April 2024, and shortlisted for the Rencontres - Arles Photo-Text Book Award 2024.